 How Will We Communicate During the Development Process?st cases, I get in touch with you via daily email.
 This way, I can show you the progress while keeping a paper trail for the two of us.
 We might share some files via Dropbox.
 As an alternative, there is my project management software which does everything above, just with a different interface.

 If we are living close, I’d prefer to meet in person during the disovery meeting and when I “hand over” your site.
 Otherwise Skype will do fine, too.

-How and Where Will My Website Be Hosted?
+How and Where Will My Website Be Hosted?three options:

 Low-cost hosting In the past, I have been working successfully with a few low-cost hosting companies.
 They cost around $5 and get the job done for sites with little traffic and few images.
 Very hands-off, but don’t expect miracles.
 You get what you pay for.

 Specialized hosting Maybe your website has a lot of traffic already.
 Or you want to host video files on your own server.
 Or your WordPress installation should run on a server that is specifically tuned.
 Or you try to dabble with the server yourself and need the best documentation as well as lightning fast customer service.
 In all of these cases I will help you find the best deal.

 My private server I have my own server and host a couple of sites on it.
 Mostly for clients whose websites I monitor, maintain and update.